JSBSim-Team/jsbsim/joss_paper/paper.md

 - Control system design.
 See the articles by @Vogeltanz:2018:Development:Control:System:Designer and @Vogeltanz:2020:Control:System:Designer.

 - Reinforcement learning research, where JSBSim is used as the environment in which an agent learns to control an aircraft.
-One example being it's use in the [DARPA Virtual Air Combat Competition](https://www.darpa.mil/news/2019/virtual-air-combat-competition).
+One example being its use in the [DARPA Virtual Air Combat Competition](https://www.darpa.mil/news/2019/virtual-air-combat-competition).
 See also the works by @DeMarco:2023:DRL:Hight:Performance:Aircraft, @Pope:2023:Hierarchical:RL:DARPA:Trials, @Chen:2026:Physics:Informed:Target:Aiming.

 - SITL (Software In The Loop) Drone autopilot testing: [ArduPilot](https://ardupilot.org/dev/docs/sitl-with-jsbsim.html), [PX4 Autopilot](https://docs.px4.io/main/en/sim_jsbsim/), [Paparazzi](https://wiki.paparazziuav.org/wiki/Simulation).